raganwald/raganwald.github.com/_posts/2018-09-12-y-not-one-more.md

 ---

-## I: How Do We Auto-Vivify Hashes?
+## One: How Do We Auto-Vivify Hashes?

 The Ruby programming language has the notion of a [Hash].
 A `Hash` is a dictionary-like collection of unique keys and their values.
 Also called associative arrays, they are similar to Arrays, but where an Array uses integers as its index, a `Hash` allows you to use any object type.